-It is also the use of concentration of measure that will allow us to establish the existence of a domain of the fundamental dynamics that has a property analogous to the weak equivalence principle in gravitational theories: in such domain of the fundamental dynamics, fixed the initial conditions, an specific type of dynamical variables, namely, geometric center of masses associated to the fundamental description of quantum systems that we propose\cite{Berger2002}, follow exactly the same evolution in time, independently of the size, type and mass of the system.
-This is expressed in the form of exponential Chernov type bounds on the separation of the center of mass trajectories, where the large (negative) makes the differences between trajectories of different test particles practically zero.
+It is also the application of concentration of measure that will be the key ingredient to establish the existence of a domain of the fundamental dynamics sharing a property analogous to the weak equivalence principle of gravitational theories: in such domain of the fundamental dynamics, fixed the initial conditions, an specific type of dynamical variables, namely, geometric center of masses associated to the fundamental description of quantum systems that we propose\cite{Berger2002}, follow exactly the same evolution in time, independently of the size, type and mass of the system.
+This is expressed in the form of exponential Chernov type bounds on the separation of the center of mass trajectories, where the large (negative) makes the differences between trajectories of different test particles practically zero for all purposes.

-Together with other analogous properties that the fundamental dynamics should have in such domain, it is natural the identification of such interaction with the gravitational interaction.
+This interpretation of a formal weak equivalence principle of the fundamental dynamics together with other analogous properties that the fundamental dynamics should have in such domain, leads to a natural identification of such interaction with gravity.